BrightFlair/init/README.md

 Each INIT_TYPE has its own directory within the repository, containing at least an `_init` script.

+`_init` will be run, then all non-numerical scripts will be added to the PATH, followed by execution of any numbered scripts (`001-do-something`, `002-do-something-else`).

 ## ec2

 To use this repository when launching a new instance, paste the following user data into step 3: